kirandash/react/recipes/README.md

 10. We can define our presets in .babelrc file
 Then no need to mention presets in script ./node_modules/.bin/babel index.js -o ./bundle.js

+### 01.03 Understand and Configure Webpack
+Webpack helps bundle our project with the help of dependency graph.
+1. Entry: Starting point of the graph.
+From here, webpack starts following the imports to form the rest of the graph.
+2. Output: Explicit path where to save the output bundle
+3. Module: Any file, (JS, img, font, markdown etc)
+4. Loaders: Apply transformations to modules through the bundling process
+5. Plugins: Apply transformations on parts of the bundle output

+Steps:
+1. yarn add webpack --dev
+2. Like babel, this too installs a binary folder, to run it follow below:
+3. node_modules/.bin/webpack entrypoint output ex: node_modules/.bin/webpack ./index.js ./bundle.js
+(This will ask us to install webpack cli as well, pls proceed)

+Config:
+Like babel can be configured with .babelrc file.
+Webpack can be configured with webpack.config.js file

+After config just run the command: node_modules/.bin/webpack

+Add babel loader to webpack config.
+And add it to package: yarn add babel-loader.
+So that we don't have to run babel manually yarn add @babel/core --dev yarn add @babel/preset-env --dev

+"@babel/core": "^7.7.7",
+"@babel/preset-env": "^7.7.7",
+"babel-loader": "^8.0.6",
+"webpack": "^4.41.5",
+"webpack-cli": "^3.3.10"